jeremyvlegros/jeremyvlegros/posts/status.md

 ---
-title : "About Twitter & me"
+title : "Status"
 ---

+# About Twitter & me

 ## I won't use Twitter as a blog anymore